What Is a Root CA Certificate, and Where Can I Use It?

 what is root ca certificate

-If a website is not secure, you might have encountered the error, “this site may be insecure.”
+If a website is insecure, you might have encountered the error “this site may be insecure.”
 It is a common error that Google shows you when a website is insecure.
-This thing questions the SSL certificate, which goes back to the intermediate certificate and that points back to the CA root certificate.
+This thing questions the SSL certificate, which goes back to the intermediate certificate and points back to the CA root certificate.

 Online security is crucial, but what is the root CA certificate, and where can you get it?
 We will briefly discuss everything in the article.
 Just keep reading!